loneil/regi-dbc-docs/user-story/README.md

 This section holds video demonstrations of the documented user stories.

-See the User Stories document for the corresponding list (final location TBD?).
+See the User Stories document for the corresponding list (final location TBD? [current here](https://docs.google.com/document/d/1BRFV8nF-Ub30a_-6Tx5FYRPg5OL96OFjag-U7Wd4R3Q/edit?tab=t.0#heading=h.jwh7wtqsa4gf)).
 Will not reproduce content of stories here so it can be updated in one place only.

 ### Environment Notes